Agogô: Construction

 The Yoruba, Igala, and Edo peoples of Nigeria use the word "agogô," which refers to a single or double clapperless bell.
-(Page 33 of Gourley et al. The name agogô and the idea of an instrumental were carried to the Americas by African slaves, where they were revived and used in both form and function over time as circumstances allowed and customs changed.
+(Page 33 of Gourley et al. The name agogô and the idea of an instrumental were carried to the Americas by enslaved Africans, where they were revived and used in both form and function over time as circumstances allowed and customs changed.